 For starters, when looking for builders in your area – look for a specialist.
 Avoid the jack of all trades, new homes, renovations, and extensions, commercial, industrial.

-The builder who claims to do everything is a master of nothing, and lacks experience when it comes to your particular style of home.
+The builder that claims to do everything is a master of nothing, and lack experience when it comes to your particular style of home.